ory/sdk/clients/hydra/dotnet/docs/AdminApi.md

             Configuration config = new Configuration();
             config.BasePath = "http://localhost";
             var apiInstance = new AdminApi(config);
-            var subject = subject_example;  // string | The subject (Subject) who's consent sessions should be deleted. var _client = _client_example;  // string | If set, deletes only those consent sessions by the Subject that have been granted to the specified OAuth 2.0 Client ID (optional) var all = true;  // bool? | If set to `?all=true`, deletes all consent sessions by the Subject that have been granted. (optional)
+            var subject = "subject_example";  // string | The subject (Subject) who's consent sessions should be deleted. var _client = "_client_example";  // string | If set, deletes only those consent sessions by the Subject that have been granted to the specified OAuth 2.0 Client ID (optional) var all = true;  // bool? | If set to `?all=true`, deletes all consent sessions by the Subject that have been granted. (optional)

             try